bapalmer/lunchtime_sessions/README.md

 ## **Session 2:**
 ### *Reproducible reports with R Markdown and knitr*

-Rmarkdown allows you to move directly from your analyses to the reporting stage thereby eliminating unseen copy/paste errors that inevitably occur when you consider the 1000 copy/paste actions that are likely to be performed every day of every week of every year.
+R Markdown allows you to move directly from your analyses to the reporting stage thereby eliminating unseen copy/paste errors that inevitably occur when you consider the 1000 copy/paste actions that are likely to be performed every day of every week of every year.

 This session will initially be spent examining the main elements of R Markdown for first time users.
 The second half will be a live (excruciatingly painful personal journey) build of an R Markdown report using the R-project from Session 1.
 Statistical outputs, tables and graphs will be automatically incorporated into the document, avoiding the possibility of errors that commonly occur when manually transferring information from one program to another.
 R Markdown documents can be (re-)produced in a wide variety of common formats including Word documents, PDF and HTML files.